iamshawnrice/fimam/README.md

 ### fpop

-Designed to mimic the [pop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/pop) native array method, fpop takes an array and remvoves the last element from it.
+Designed to mimic the [pop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/pop) native array method, fpop takes an array and returns a copy, omitting the element with the highest index.

 ``````